The Crooked Treehouse

 I was incredibly excited for the Thirteenth Doctor.
 I like Jodie Whitaker as an actor, and I enjoyed the first season of Chris Chibnall's Broadchurch (I haven't seen the other seasons).

 But in November 2019, I started rewatching the modern Doctor Who episodes with my partner.
 And I used this series of blog posts as a guide.
 It's been great, and helpful.
 I had made some mistakes in episode selection when I created the original list, and we would watch a Not So Great episode, talk about why it didn't work, and then I'd find an episode that I'd previously left off, and update the list.
 I stand by the current incarnation of this list.
+And I'm glad through three full seasons, I was finally able to get ten episodes that I enjoyed watching.
+Even if it took until the final episode to reach that number.

 Picture